 Additional Warrington Electives

-Marketing majors interested in furthering their business knowledge may pursue a Master of Marketing, Master of International Business, Master of Entrepreneurship, or a Master of Science in Information Systems (MS-ISOM) through the combination degree programs.
+Marketing majors interested in furthering their business knowledge may pursue a master’s degree through the combination degree programs.
 Combination degree students may apply select master’s courses to their bachelor’s degree requirements.
 Students who complete the combination degree enhance their marketability and develop valuable industry relationships.

-For more information, please schedule an appointment with an Academic Advisor and consult the Master of Marketing, MS-ISOM, Master of International Business, Master of Entrepreneurship, or Master of Science in Real Estate program website.
+For more information, please schedule an appointment with an academic advisor and consult the Master of Science in Marketing, MS-ISOM, Master of International Business, Master of Science in Entrepreneurship, or Master of Science in Real Estate program website.

 Career Opportunities and Internships